andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 ---
 layout: post
 permalink: /how-aura-frames-scales-for-peak-load-ruby-on-rails
-title: How Aura Frames Scales For Peak Load with Ruby on Rails (#1 in App Store)
+title: "Scaling Ruby on Rails and Postgres Databases: Lessons from Aura Frames #1 App Store Ranking"
 hidden: true
 ---

 <div class="summary-box">
 <strong>📌 Overview</strong>
-<p>Using Ruby on Rails has helped make it possible to scale out and scale up, meeting the demands of millions of customers adding and viewing photos on millions of digital frames.</p>
+<p>Ruby on Rails has helped make it possible to scale out the database layer, meeting the demands of millions of customers setting up millions of digital frames.</p>
-<p>In 2025, the team added more primary databases to scale peak write and read load ahead of Christmas Day.
+<p>In 2025, the Aura Frames team added primary databases to expand capacity for peak write and read load ahead of Christmas Day, the busiest day of the year for the company.
 Rails helps manage pools of connections for each primary database, within the same codebase.</p>
-<p>The Ruby web stack was chosen long ago and has been battle tested, including Apache and Phusion Passenger Enterprise Edition, built on a custom AMI EC2 instance, part of an Auto Scaling Group (ASG) that auto-scales to thousands of instances for peak API traffic.</p>
-<p>With 8 primary databases in total, each server instance can be vertically scaled up for peak load, and back down later for cost savings.</p>
+<p>With 8 primary databases in total, each server instance can be vertically scaled ahead of peak load, and back down for cost savings.</p>
-<p>To make this possible within Ruby on Rails, the team leveraged native support for Multiple Databases and the <code>disable_joins: true</code> Active Record feature which simulates joins between tables in different databases.</p>
+<p>To make this possible within a single Ruby on Rails codebase, the team leveraged native support for Multiple Databases and the <code>disable_joins: true</code> feature in Active Record feature which simulates joins between tables in different databases.</p>
-<p>This post looks at how that plan was developed and rolled out, as well as a variety of additional data layer scaling tactics.</p>
+<p>This post looks back at the technical details of that plan, as well as a variety of additional data layer scaling tactics, that culminated in a successful Christmas 2025 season, and a peak App Store ranking of #1 in the US and Canada.</p>
 </div>

 ## Building With Ruby on Rails
 The Aura Frames platform has been built with Ruby on Rails since the beginning.
-Christmas 2025 was the busiest day of the year for the company and technical platform, serving a peak of 41 million API requests per second and processing a peak of 11.8 million background jobs per hour.
+Christmas 2025 was the busiest day of the year for the company and technical platform, serving a peak of 41 million API requests per hour (~11.4K requests per second), and processing a peak of 11.8 million background jobs per hour.

-For an introduction to the Aura Frames company and products, please check out Part 1 of this series: [Scaling RDS Postgres for Peak Christmas Traffic (#1 in App Store)](https://andyatkinson.com/postgresql-rds-scaling-aws-christmas-day-peak).
+For an introduction to the Aura Frames company and products, please check out Part 1 of this series.

 **Brief Recap from Part 1**: Besides Ruby on Rails, Aura Frames uses PostgreSQL and AWS as key technologies.